Kowabunga is an SD-WAN and HCI (Hyper-Converged Infrastructure) Orchestration Engine.

 The Kahuna backend server itself, our core orchestrator.

 Your Kahuna instance is now up and running, let’s get things and create a few admin users accounts.
 At first, we only have the super-admin API key that was previously set through Ansible deployment.
 We’ll make use of it to provision further users and associated teams.
-After all, we want a nominative user acount for each contributor, right ?
+After all, we want a nominative user account for each contributor, right ?

 Back to TF config, let’s edit the terraform/providers.tf file: